Death of England

-Death of England is a trilogy of plays by Clint Dyer and Roy Williams which all premiered at the National Theatre, London with Michael in January 2020, followed by Delroy in October 2020 and Closing Time in October 2023.
+Death of England is a trilogy of plays by Clint Dyer and Roy Williams which all premiered at the Royal National Theatre in London with Michael in January 2020, followed by Delroy in October 2020 and Closing Time in October 2023.
+The trilogy was revived at @sohoplace in the West End in July 2024.

 Play trilogy

 Michael

 Michael (originally Death of England) is the first part of the trilogy which opened at the National Theatre, London in the Dorfman Theatre beginning previews on 31 January, with a press night on 6 February, running until 7 March 2020.
 The production was directed by Clint Dyer and featured Rafe Spall as Michael.

+The play was originally a 'microplay' titled Off the Page: Death of England.
+One of several microplays that were produced in 2014 for free online distribution by The Guardian in collaboration with the Royal Court Theatre.

 The playtext was released on 9 April 2020 by Methuen Drama.

 The play was revived at @sohoplace in London's West End as part of the trilogy from 15 July to 28 September 2024 with Thomas Coombes as Michael.

 Delroy

 Delroy is the second part of the trilogy and began previews on 21 October 2020, the play marked the re-opening of the National Theatre, London during the COVID-19 pandemic using social distancing measures in the Olivier Theatre.
 The production was again directed by Clint Dyer and featured Michael Balogun in the title role of Delroy (originally due to be played by Giles Terera who had to withdraw from the production in rehearsals due to undergoing emergency surgery.)

 Despite initially being announced to run until 28 November 2020, the production was forced to close on 4 November 2020 (the production's press night) due to the Government advice of Coronavirus lockdown measures.
 The play returned to the Olivier stage at the National Theatre in spring 2021 with Balogun reprising the role of Delroy.

 The playtext was released on 21 October 2020 by Methuen Drama.

 The play was revived at @sohoplace in London's West End as part of the trilogy from 15 July to 28 September 2024 with Paapa Essiedu as Delroy.